Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Introduction

 \subsection{Plan of this paper}

-In the following, we will restrict to spherical symmetry in 3+1 dimensions, with charged scalar field matter, but the ideas illustrated here are easily generalised to less symmetry, other spacetime dimensions, and to vacuum or other matter.
+In the remainder of this paper, we will restrict to spherical symmetry in 3+1 dimensions, with charged scalar field matter, but the ideas illustrated here are in principle easily generalised to less symmetry, other spacetime dimensions, and to vacuum or other matter.

-We present an implementation of all three formulations set out above in one code, and test them in two settings.
+We present an implementation of the five formulations described above in one code, and we test the three formulations that admit a general radial gauge in two settings.
 In the first of these, we evolve on outgoing null cones that emanate from a regular central worldline.
 To fix the radial gauge in the initial data, we either set $R=x$ or $G=1$ at $u=0$.
-We continue in ``shifted double-null gauge'', an incremental gauge that is adapted to critical collapse in spherical symmetry (see Sec.~III.C of Paper~I for a definition and \cite{PortoGundlach2022} for a previous application).
-As a physics application, we compute the fine-structure of the mass and charge scaling laws in critical collapse, which has not been computed before.
+We continue in ``shifted double-null gauge'', {\new see Eq.~(\ref{sdnshift}) below}, an incremental gauge that is adapted to critical collapse in spherical symmetry (see also Sec.~III.C of Paper~I for a definition and \cite{PortoGundlach2022} for a previous application).
+As a physics application, we compute the fine-structures of the mass and charge scaling laws in critical collapse, which have not been computed before.
 In the second setting the left boundary $x=0$ is not a regular centre but an ingoing null cone, so that the computational domain is a null rectangle.
 We continue the initial gauge choice of $R_{x,}=1$ or $G=1$ as double-null gauge $B=0$.

+We do not present any results in the affine and Bondi formulations, as the affine and Bondi gauges that they require do not allow us to make the outer boundary future spacelike (in the first setting) or ingoing null (in the second setting).

 In both settings, we present evidence of second-order convergence with resolution, both within each formulation and between the three pairs of formulations.
 With a regular centre, the convergence is not quite pointwise at the first few grid points, but it is pointwise elsewhere, and is second-order in any norm.
 By contrast, on the null rectangle, where we do not need an expansion, the convergence is cleanly pointwise.